stevearc/stevearc.github.io/_posts/2011-12-30-code-snippets.md

 try to get the opposing player to throw an exception.
 You can try to detect the enemy message format and reproduce it, only muuuuuuch longer.
-If their validation isn't constant-time with the length of the message, it forces them to spend waaay too much bytecode to parse it and they might skip turns.
+If their validation isn't constant-time with the length of the message, it forces them to spend way too much bytecode to parse it and they might skip turns.
 Honestly, most of the good teams will make sure they aren't susceptible to these attacks.
 We took the viewpoint that any team we could beat with messaging attacks we could probably have beaten without messaging attacks.
 That said,